gents83/INOX/docs/src/features.md

       &emsp;&emsp;See more info in _sabiblender_ crate section)
 - [x] Launch and execute _SABI_ directly from _Blender_ \
       &emsp;&emsp;Exporting scene as Khronos [GLTF](https://www.khronos.org/gltf/), binarizing and loading it into _SABI_
-- [x] Data binarization, shader compilation, etc as background task \
+- [x] Data binarization, shader compilation, etc as background task and per target platform \
       &emsp;&emsp;See more info in _sabibinarizer_ crate section
 - [x] Hot reload of code while INOX engine is running
 - [x] Hot reload of data reloading on the fly while INOX engine is running